So you’ve recently graduated from residency or your related field, and you’re ready to practice healthcare.

 1. Hiring Someone To Put Together A Business Plan

-If you went to school for a medical profession, then you will likely want to enlist the help of someone more business-minded to help you create a business plan.
+If you went to medical school, you’ll need to enlist the help of someone more business minded to help you create a business plan.

 This will take into account your projected revenue and debt, accounting for anticipated expenses and revenues.

-A business plan will be what the bank looks at when deciding whether to offer you a loan to help get your practice off the ground, which will be important since not many people will have the $20,000 to $30,000 of initial expenses saved up.
+A business plan will be what the bank looks at when deciding whether to offer you a loan to help get your practice off the ground.

 2. Finding And Hiring Your Staff